Neoteroi/BlackSheep-Docs/docs/openapi.md

 JSON, XML, etc.) and having examples for each content type.
 Writing the documentation by hand would be much more time consuming!

-BlackSheep automatically generates components schemas by type (in this example, `Cat`) and reuses them in all API endpoints that use them:
+BlackSheep automatically generates component schemas by type (in this example, `Cat`) and reuses them in all API endpoints that use them:

 ![OpenAPI Response Examples](./img/openapi-response-examples.png)

 ### Avoid code pollution using EndpointDocs

-If you are familiar with other libraries to produce OpenAPI Documentation and you consider the example above, you might notice that adding OpenAPI details to request handlers can pollute the source code and distract the programmer from the actual request handlers' logic.
+If you are familiar with other libraries that produce OpenAPI Documentation and you consider the example above, you might notice that adding OpenAPI details to request handlers can pollute the source code and distract the programmer from the actual request handlers' logic.